NOAA-EPIC/ufs-data-uploader/README.md

 This script will be able to perform the following actions:

-Apply multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud.
+Multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud.

 __Future Capabilities:__